zaphosting/docs/en/vrising-becomeadmin.md

+---
+id: vrising-becomeadmin
+title: V Rising: Become admin
+description: Information on how to become an admin on your V Rising server at ZAP-Hosting - ZAP-Hosting.com Documentation
+sidebar_label: Become admin
+---

 Do you want to get more control over your server?
 As an admin, you have the ability to make even more customizations or to manage your server in game.
 In the following, we will explain how you can register as an admin and add permissions in the game.

 ### Add permissions